 After enjoying laid-back Kutaisi, it’s time to head into the Greater Caucasus once more and explore the beautiful Svaneti region.
 The most developed, easy-to-reach, and tourist-friendly town here is the lovely village of Mestia.

-While this three-week Georgia itinerary doesn’t give you enough time for it (unless you cut out the last stop!), Mestia is well-known as the starting point for the four-day Mestia to Ushguli trek, a hiking route that takes you village to village until you reach what what claims to be the highest town in Europe: Ushguli.
+While this three-week trip doesn’t give you enough time for it (unless you cut out the last stop!), Mestia is well-known as the starting point for the four-day Mestia to Ushguli trek, a hiking route that takes you village to village until you reach what what claims to be the highest town in Europe: Ushguli.

 However, if you don’t have the time for this trek, you can spend one day in Mestia and going for one of the day hikes that are easily accessible from the town.
 On the other day, you can hire a 4WD or take a tour up to the town of Ushguli and even trek to the glacier from there.